Beginning January 18, at 9:00 AM, we will launch Sunday School (Equipping Hour) for all ages as a regular time of teaching and discipleship.

-We are a congregation of Christians with a God-given passion to prize and proclaim the excellencies of our crucified and risen Savior, the Lord Jesus Christ, the One through whom the God of all grace chose us, sought us, saved us, and called us out of darkness and into His marvelous light (1 Pet.
+We are a congregation of Christians with a God-given passion to prize and proclaim the excellencies of our crucified and risen Savior, the Lord Jesus Christ, the One through whom the God of all grace loved us, sought us, saved us, and called us out of darkness into His marvelous light (1 Pet.
 2:9).

 Blinded by sin (1 John 2:11),